Endodontic Retreatment | Westminster MA

 - The crown or restoration was not placed immediately after the initial root canal therapy

 - Over time the crown or restoration was unable to stop all saliva from contamination the inside of the tooth

 - New decay entering from the root surfaces that causes a new infection

 - A cracked of loose filling or cracked crown that exposes the tooth to new infection

-Once pretreatment is selected as a potential solution for your problematic tooth, Dr. Palermo will reopen your tooth to gain access to the root canal filling material.
-Dr. Palermo will then clean the root canals and carefully examine the inside of the problematic tooth.
+Once pretreatment is selected as a potential solution for your problematic tooth, Dr. Palermo or Dr. Manzella will reopen your tooth to gain access to the root canal filling material.
+Drs.
+Palermo or Manzella will then clean the root canals and carefully examine the inside of the problematic tooth.
 Once cleaned and no vertical fractures are noted, then the root canals are sealed again, followed by a new restoration for the tooth.